ErikBjare/gptme/gptme/server/server-api-improvements.md

 # Server API Improvements

+Here we discuss the v1 conversation API and specify the improved v2 API to address the shortcomings of v1.

 ## Current Implementation

-The current server implementation uses a combination of REST endpoints and Server-Sent Events (SSE) for real-time updates.
+The current server implementation ("v1") uses a combination of REST endpoints and Server-Sent Events (SSE) for real-time updates.

 ### Endpoints